 - Stage 1 of this work will involve installing the new main within road reserves.
 Local residents should expect medium-level noise from trucks, excavator or trenching machine digging excavations, with minimal dust and vibration.
 We will be in contact with residents residing along the pipe route before this work starts.

-From the end of October to end of November 2018:
+From the mid-January to end of March 2018:

 - Stage two of this work will involve installing two new parallel underground pipes underneath the Chapman River near Polo Road.